ninbura/windows/README.md

     - Note that this is techinically a security risk as someone could hijack a developer's pipeline and inject their own application.
     - I use it all the time 😅
   - `--force`
     - Sometimes winget refuses to install an app because it thinks it's already installed, or it thinks a newer version is installed.
-Sometimes the above is true, sometimes it's not.
+Sometimes this is true, sometimes it's not.
     - Using this flag bypasses issues like this, and forces winget to install the specified application.
     - Note that this will re-install an application 100% of the time.
 So, backup your settings in an app you already have installed if you're going to use this flag.
 - flag usage examples